logzio/terraform-provider-logzio/docs/resources/tracing_account.md

 ### Required:
 * `email` - (String) Email address of an existing admin user on the main account which will also become the admin of the tracing account being created.
 * `account_name` - (String) Name of the tracing account.

-### Optional
 * `max_daily_gb` - (Float) The maximum volume of data, in GB, that the tracing account can index per calendar day.
 This **is** the account's soft cap - the API reads the soft limit from this value and writes it back to this value, so there is no separate soft limit argument.
+Must not be negative.
+The account is suspended once its daily usage exceeds this value, so `0` suspends it as soon as it receives any data.

+### Optional
 * `authorized_accounts` - (List) IDs of accounts that can access the account's data.
 Can be an empty array.

 ##  Attribute Reference